dave-andersen/primeblink/README.md

     cargo build -r
     elf2uf2-rs target/thumbv6m-none-eabi/release/primeblink primeblink.uf2

+## Installing on a Pico

-And then copy primeblink.uf2 to whereever your rpi-pico w is mounted when you boot it with the BOOTSEL button pressed.
+Copy primeblink.uf2 to whereever your rpi-pico w is mounted when you boot it with the BOOTSEL button pressed.
 (Or use a debugging setup and program it appropriately to your config.)